12 Days (after) Christmas

 Whether your child be 2, 12 or 22, take them to the movies (their choice of movie, if appropriate) and be sure to discuss it afterwards!
 Is going to the theater too much?
 Then Netflix and chat!

 12/27.
 On the second day of Christmas my parent gave to me… two loving hugs.

 The human touch is vital for our overall happiness and well-being.
 There is research that shows holding hugs for longer than 8 seconds increases serotonin levels which boosts happiness.
 Giving your child at least two hugs is a minimum, but the more, the merrier.

 12/28.
 On the third day of Christmas my parent gave to me… three books to read.

 Reading to your kids each and every day is so important, especially at a young age.
 Whether it be one book, or three short books, read to your child, with your child by taking turns, or listen to them read at least for 3-15 minutes a day, depending on the child’s age.

 12/29.
-On the fourth day of Christmas my parent gave to me… time for calling friends, or rather time to call friends.
+On the fourth day of Christmas my parent gave to me… time for calling friends.